Myotonic Dystrophy (DM)

-In DM1, weakness of the skeletal muscles is concentrated in the face, tongue, neck, forearms, hands and feet, especially at the beginning.
-Later on, other muscles can be affected, such as those of the thighs, and the breathing muscles.
+In DM1, weakness of the skeletal muscles is concentrated in the face, tongue, neck, forearms, hands, and feet, especially at the beginning.
+Upon disease progression, other muscles can be affected, such as thigh and respiratory muscles.

 Some people can compensate for weak foot muscles by picking up the foot from the knee and walking with a “marching” step.
 Eventually, though, many people with DM1 find that a cane or walker is helpful to compensate for foot and leg weakness.

-In DM2, by contrast, the weakness begins in the large muscles close to the center of the body.
+In DM2, skeletal muscle weakness begins in the large muscles close to the center of the body (proximal muscle weakness).
 Early in the disease course, there is weakness of the hips and thighs.
 The upper arms and shoulders are often involved early, and the forearms and fingers can be affected early as well.

-Walking aids, such as walkers, canes, and even scooters and wheelchairs, can be helpful.
+Walking aids, such as walkers and canes, or scooters or wheelchairs can be helpful.

 - Lund, M. et al. Cardiac involvement in myotonic dystrophy: A nationwide cohort study.
 Eur.
 Heart J. (2014). doi:10.1093/eurheartj/ehu157

 - Logigian, E. L. et al. Mexiletine is an effective antimyotonia treatment in myotonic dystrophy type 1.
 Neurology (2010). doi:10.1212/WNL.0b013e3181dc1a3a

 - Meola, G. & Moxley, R. T. Myotonic dystrophy type 2 and related myotonic disorders.
 Journal of Neurology (2004). doi:10.1007/s00415-004-0590-1